 Zero Liability Protection: Debit and credit cards offer zero liability protection against unauthorized transactions.

-Fraud Monitoring: The bank continuously monitors accounts for suspicious activity and potential fraud.
+Fraud Monitoring: The bank monitors accounts for suspicious activity and potential fraud.

 Past Controversies: